chevah/geck/content/generic.rst

     Instead of inserting a newline at 70 columns (or whatever), or making paragraphs one long line,
     I put in newlines at a point that seems logical to me.
-    Modern code-oriented text editor are very good at wrapping and arranging long lines.
+    Modern code-oriented text editors are very good at wrapping and arranging long lines.

 * Don't mix multiple languages in a single file.

 * No need for the ultimate purism, when using / calling code from external libraries it is OK if those calls don't comply with coding convention.

-* When extending external libraries use the coding convention used by that library.
+* When extending external libraries, use the coding convention used by that library.
 It might be harder to define the border of those changes but this should help with sending patches upstream.